NingmengLemon/typora-onelight-theme/docs/README_en.md

 > [!important]
 >
-> Background images are located in the `onelight/img` folder.
-Some sample images are provided.
-You can add your own images (preferably with transparent background) and modify the path in the CSS file by searching for `background-image`:
+> Background images are in the `onelight/img` folder.
+There are several prepared images in the folder, you can also add your own images (preferably with a transparent background), then search for `background-image` in the css file to find the code below to replace the image path
 >
 > ```css
 > content {
 >      background-color: transparent;
->   /* Replace the image path here.
-Comment out this section to disable background */
+>      /* You can replace the image here, or comment out this section if you don't want it displayed */
 >      background-image: url('./onelight/img/bg.gif');
 >      background-position: 100% 100%;
 >      background-repeat: no-repeat;
->   background-size: 100px auto; /* Adjust image size */
+>      background-size: 100px auto; /* Adjust the display size of the image */
 >      transition: background-image .5s ease-in-out, background-size .5s ease-in-out
 > }
 > ```
 >